How to Solve a Too-Much-Data Crisis

 As the datasets grew larger, it became apparent the existing systems couldn’t support the amount of data we needed to access with the low latency query times we required.
 We had huge Cassandra and Elasticsearch clusters, and our most important queries were taking longer and longer.
 We began to explore pre-processing, pre-aggregating, and all of the “things that you do” to attempt to make bigger data faster.
 However, we found the tradeoff was losing our ability to deliver the ad hoc query results on up-to-the-second data, which was not negotiable for our business.

-A Purpose-Built Feature Store is Born
+A Purpose-Built Feature Storage Platform is Born

 A couple of our engineers, inspired by their backgrounds in stock market blackbox trading systems, had a “crazy” idea to use feature extraction to dimensionally reduce the data we were ingesting.
 They recognized that if we could losslessly reduce the data—and we could do it fast enough—it would impact every aspect of the data and ML stack.
 Without many alternatives on the table, management approved the new approach, and the engineers went to work.